pierrestudios/password-validate/README.md

 # Welcome to Password Validate

-Use this component to create a password and password confirm fields that will validate password entries and display an error for invalid password entries.
+Use this React component to create a password and password confirm fields that will validate password entries and display errors for invalid entries.

-This component has two input fields to validate the entry from the user and the following requirements:
+The component has two input fields to validate entries from the user and the following requirements:

 - Password has a min length of 6 characters
 - Password has at least 1 uppercase character